ajh258/MIT/README.md

 ## Software & Packages
 This code was ran in Jupyter using Julia v.1.7.2

-Required Julia packages: DelimitedFiles, LsqFit

-LeastSquaresOptim, Printf, Test,
+Required Julia packages: DelimitedFiles, LinearAlgebra, Statistics, LeastSquaresOptim, Printf, Test, SparseArrays, Base

 ## File Description
-finalcode - this is the optimization code
+final_draft.ipynb - this is the optimization code

-.csv - this is the sparse matrix used for testing
+houseprice.csv - this is the matrix used for testing